 In Tezos, delegate misbehavior (e.g. not paying out rewards) is likely to be detected quickly and the community is quick to castigate a delegate for charging high fees.
 Token holders face little friction when switching delegates and thus can credibly threaten to delegate elsewhere, incentivizing coordination instead.

-The protocol will eventually require fewer tez to bake (e.g. 2,000 ꜩ instead of the current 10,000 tz) than the tez in the median wallet (2,332 ꜩ) created in the 2017 fundraiser.
+The protocol may eventually require fewer tez to bake (e.g. 2,000 ꜩ instead of the current 8,000 tz) than the tez in the median wallet (2,332 ꜩ) created in the 2017 fundraiser.
 This offers a viable path to baking for many thousands of users.